 Osha Bangkok is one of the fanciest and most upmarket Thai restaurants in Bangkok.
-Originally from San Francisco where they run five restaurants, Osha serves Thai food with a slight twist, created by talented Thai chefs.
+Originally from San Francisco, where they run five restaurants, Osha serves Thai food with a slight twist, created by talented Thai chefs.

 So many dishes on the menu sounded tempting.
 We ordered 5 dishes with the usual question in mind, is it going to be too much?
 That’s every small eater’s dilemma.

 The food is very Thai with elegant decoration, but just a tiny twist in taste and remaining authentically Thai in taste.
-Some dishes were really spicy, even for Thai.
+Some dishes were spicy, even for Thai.
 We went for the real Thai treats: Crispy pork ears (yes!)
 (270 Baht), Poached oysters with kafir lime foam served on a bed of blue salt crust (250 baht), a very authentic and excellent Tom Sai Bua soup with lotus stems (350 baht), Steamed sea bass with spicy lime sauce (550 baht) that tasted very local but with a more elegant presentation.

-Everything without exception was delicious, the team always prompt and speaking very good English, polite and friendly, price is a little high but a lot less than it used to be.
+Everything without exception was delicious, the team was always prompt and speaking very good English, polite and friendly, price is a little high but a lot less than it used to be.
 Overall this new experience at Osha Bangkok was a complete success.
 We went back several times and took our friends with us… good Thai food is meant to be shared!

 Osha Restaurant Info